 Let’s face it; life is hectic these days, and whether we like it or not, we all get caught up trying to squeeze too much into our busy days.

-Stress, and our body’s reaction to it, are a natural and normal part of life.
-Our bodies are built to deal with short term stressful situations, but when stress becomes a constant companion it can wreak havoc with our immune system and cause a myriad of health issues.
+Stress and our body’s reaction to it are a natural and normal part of life.
+Our bodies are built to deal with short-term stressful situations, but when stress becomes a constant companion it can wreak havoc on our immune system and cause a myriad of health issues.

 1. Unplug From Work

 Work can be a demanding and stressful environment, and more and more of us are taking our work home with us these days.

 Employers are finding ways for workers to be more connected to the office, even during “off hours”.
 Email is particularly insidious, invading our time away from the office with the rise of mobile devices and 24/7 access.

 We feel the need to hit REPLY even if we’re out of the office because the burden of email is so great we fear the consequences of not responding once we get back to work.

 What To Do: Set aside 15-30 minutes after dinner to respond to critical emails that can’t wait, and then turn your device off.